TheLux83/100-days-of-code/log.md

 **Thoughts:** Despite the fact, that I've almost entirely worked on my fire dep app today, I only finished to migrate the live data to it and polished a few views.
 But it was worth it.
 Now everything is there and I really just have to make everything a little nicer.
 After that, I can release it to the wild of my office!

+### Day 47: March 27, 2020

+**Today's Progress**: Created an "active" effect to see, in which category you are.
+First tries to save creation date and modified date

+**Thoughts:** It's friday, so it comes to no suprise, that I'm not that concentrated.
+Still got the active effect running for the navbar.
+But couldn't figure out how to save the creation date for my models.
+I hope I'll resolve this on monday.